Medical expert of the article

 Vitamins

-In case of mild to moderate intrauterine hypoxia, the doctor may advise a woman to change her diet, including vitamin-rich foods in the diet.
-Special attention should be paid to such vitamins:
+In case of mild to moderate intrauterine hypoxia, the doctor may advise the woman to change her diet and include vitamin-rich foods in her diet.
+Particular attention should be paid to the following vitamins:

 - Folic acid is a very important vitamin, especially in the first trimester of pregnancy.
-It takes part in the formation of the placenta, and its deficiency negatively affects the development of the neural tube of the fetus, can even lead to spontaneous abortion.
+It is involved in the formation of the placenta, and its deficiency negatively affects the development of the neural tube of the fetus, and can even lead to spontaneous abortion.

-- B-group vitamins are also responsible for the normal intrauterine development of the child, ensure adequate metabolic processes, absorption of nutrients from food, contribute to the formation of the nervous, endocrine, cardiovascular and immune system of the baby.
-With a lack of vitamin B6 in women often develops toxicosis.
+- B vitamins are also responsible for the normal intrauterine development of the child, ensure adequate metabolic processes, absorption of nutritional components from food, and contribute to the development of the baby's nervous, endocrine, cardiovascular and immune systems.
+With a lack of vitamin B 6, women often develop toxicosis.

-- Vitamin E is an antioxidant and participates in tissue respiration processes.
-Deficiency of tocopherol can provoke spontaneous abortion and intrauterine hypoxia.
+- Vitamin E is an antioxidant and is involved in tissue respiration processes.
+Tocopherol deficiency can provoke spontaneous abortion and intrauterine hypoxia.

-- Vitamin D3 is produced under the influence of ultraviolet light and improves the bioavailability of phosphorus and calcium.
+- Vitamin D3 is produced under the influence of ultraviolet rays and improves the bioavailability of phosphorus and calcium.

-- Beta-carotene takes part in the general development and trophic of the fetus, and its deficiency can lead to the development of anemia - one of the factors in the formation of intrauterine hypoxia.
+- Beta-carotene is involved in the overall development and nutrition of the fetus, and its deficiency can lead to the development of anemia, one of the factors in the formation of intrauterine hypoxia.

 Physiotherapy treatment